damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ### Disabling OS X Notification Center

 During a presentation or screen share, you might want to disable your notifications on OS X to prevent distractions or possible embarrassment.

 The Notification Center can be quickly disabled by Option-Clicking the menu bar icon in the top right of your screen.
 This disables notifications until the next day.
 Option-Click again to re-enable immediately.
+Alternatively, click on the Notification Center icon, then scroll _up_ to reveal the "Do Not Disturb" toggle.

 ### Google Calendar Guest Modify Event Default